ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://youtu.be/wdiC7l_Wecg"><img src="https://user-images.githubusercontent.com/12700187/41001899-923ad9c6-6912-11e8-90bd-48f4588c08fb.png" width="448"></a>

-In the future ARCore agumented image might be able to track a moving marker for example one on a glove.
-ARKit2 is already able to do it (https://www.youtube.com/watch?v=ySYFZwkZoio) and a 6DoF VR Game with hand control should already be possible on iPhones.
+In the future ARCore might get moving marker tracking like ARKit2 and Vuforia are already able to.
+See here for ARKit2 marker tracking (https://www.youtube.com/watch?v=ySYFZwkZoio) and see my MovingMarkerTracking project if you are interested in a working version for Android.

-A multiplayer VR game using ARCores cloud ancor should be possible but I am currently not working on it.
+A multiplayer VR game using ARCores cloud ancors should be possible but I am currently not working on it.
 Here is how it could look like. https://i.imgur.com/ZX9Veen.gifv

 # Other Interesting Projects: